Alice Terry: Personal life

-On November 5, 1921, Terry married Ingram during production of The Prisoner of Zenda (1922), which he directed and in which she appeared as Princess Flavia.
+On November 5, 1921, Terry married Ingram during production of The Prisoner of Zenda, which he directed and in which she appeared as Princess Flavia.
 They sneaked away over one weekend, were married in Pasadena, and returned to work promptly the following Monday.

+Early in their marriage, Terry had wanted to retire from acting, with Zenda as her last picture, and return to private life; however, she felt overwhelmed by managing the household alone, and at her husband's encouraging, returned to the screen.

 In 1923 Terry and Ingram decided to move to the French Riviera.
 They formed a small studio in Nice and made several films on location in North Africa, Spain, and Italy for MGM and others.

-During the making of The Arab (1924) in Tunisia, they met a street child named Kada-Abd-el-Kader, whom they adopted upon learning that he was an orphan.
+During the making of The Arab in Tunisia, they met a street child named Kada-Abd-el-Kader, whom they adopted upon learning that he was an orphan.
 Allegedly, he misrepresented his age to make himself seem younger to his adoptive parents.

-Terry was known for being open minded and acted as a cover for Ramón Novarro's sexuality.
-In the 1930s she went with Novarro, Barry Norton, and other homosexual actors to Hollywood nightspots to act as a cover, which received backlash in the magazine The Hollywood Reporter.
+Terry was close with her frequent co-star Ramón Novarro.
+In the 1930s she went with Novarro, Barry Norton, and other queer actors to Hollywood nightspots in order to act as a cover, and received backlash for this in The Hollywood Reporter.

 When Ingram decided to return to Los Angeles he asked Terry to find a home by a river.
 One night when Terry was drinking with friends she instructed the cab to pull over so she could throw up.
 When Terry was done, she looked up and saw a property in Studio City on the Los Angeles River and decided that this was the place where her new home with Rex would be.